johnclos/pandas-challenge/README.md

 # A dataframe is created for unique players.
 # The number of male, female and undisclosed are determined for gender.
 # A total count is calculated, followed by percent for each player and this is added to the dataframe.
-# The columns are formatted.
+# The columns are formatted and the data are displayed.

 # Purchasing Analysis (Gender)
 # groupby person and sum the total price
 # Using GroupBy in order to separate the data into fields according to "Gender" values
 # Use describe to visualize the data
 # filter on 'count' and 'mean'
-# groupby gender and the sum pri
+# groupby gender and the sum by price
-# groupby gender and then take the mean
+# groupby gender and then take the mean of the price
 # rename 'count' to 'Purchase Count' and 'mean' to 'Average Purchase Price'
 # format 'Purchase Count' to integer
 # create the dictionary to format all float columns to dollars with two decimal points